motoharu-gosuto/psvcd/README.md

 Though I am sure that people who work with PSP and PS3 can do it because many files look similar to these consoles.

 Last final note.
 This readme should not be considered as full or complete at current point.
-I hope I will be adding more and more details on the future.
+I hope I will be adding more and more details in the future.

 # Previous work